Drift in Transaction-Level Asset Price Models: Discussion: Long Memory and Heavy Tails of Stock Returns

 From here on in this section, when we mention sequences of random variables, we allow for suitable renormalization (centering and scaling) without always specifically mentioning or writing the renormalization.
 So the discussion here is somewhat informal, but can be made mathematically rigorous.
 We focus here on the case $\gamma >1/2$.

-Theorem \ref{theo:trend} implies that partial sums of returns (after suitable renormalization) converge in distribution to a random variable that need not be Gaussian.
+Proposition \ref{prop:weakconv-returns} implies that partial sums of returns (after suitable renormalization) converge in distribution to a random variable that need not be Gaussian.
 This theorem has allowed us to discuss issues related to inference for the slope parameter, which is the expectation of the average return.
 It is also of interest to ask if one can go further and say something about the joint distribution of the returns themselves, rather than their sum.
-By making the stronger assumption of functional convergence of partial sums of durations to a limiting stochastic process (which is the case for all examples considered in this paper) then it is indeed possible to discuss the joint limiting distribution of any fixed number of contiguous returns at long horizons.
+Therefore, we will now discuss the joint limiting distribution of any fixed number of contiguous returns at long horizons.

 Although we have so far taken the time spacing in defining the returns to be 1, there is no essential reason for this and here we replace it by an arbitrary $T >0$, and we define the returns with respect to this time spacing as $r_{j,T} = y(jT)-y((j-1)T)$.
 Now consider the first $M$ of these returns, where $M$ is fixed.
-It follows from our assumptions here (by arguments similar to the proof of Theorem \ref{theo:trend} and by Theorem 7.3.2 of \citet{MR1876437}) that the joint distribution of these $M$ returns (after suitable renormalization) converges as $T\rightarrow \infty$ to the distribution of $M$ contiguous increments of the limiting process.
+It follows from our assumptions here (by arguments similar to the proof of Proposition \ref{prop:weakconv-returns} and by Theorem 7.3.2 of \citet{whitt:2002}) that the joint distribution of these $M$ returns (after suitable renormalization) converges as $T\rightarrow \infty$ to the distribution of $M$ contiguous increments of the limiting process.

 In our LMSD example, assuming finite variance and an exponential volatility function, the limiting process is fractional Brownian motion.
 Thus in this case, the $M$ returns converge in distribution to $M$ contiguous observations of a fractional Gaussian noise.
 In this sense, it could be said that the returns (computed at a sufficiently high level of aggregation) have long memory.
 Simulations not shown here of the model (\ref{eq:trend}) in this LMSD case show that it may be hard to detect this long memory due to the additive noise that arises from the second term on the righthand side of (\ref{eq:trend}).